Sdude225/CS_repo/README.md

 In the end we can choose how the new file will be named, and it is saved in AppData/Local/SBT folder.

 Video demonstration of inplemented features: https://youtu.be/rJhRBEcN6Vw

+Main implementation code can be found in Form1.cs